the adventure of the missing phenotype

 Both Pandas and Seaborn (which we're about to use next) are happiest with tidy data.

 5. visualize the data

-Also have a look at Seaborn’s factor plot function too, which gives you the ability to plot lots of genes in a “facet grid” in the same figure.
+Also have a look at Seaborn's catplot function too (i.e. a categorical plot, which they used to call a factor plot), which gives you the ability to plot lots of genes in a "facet grid" in the same figure.